Sayan-001/ClumsyGrad/docs/source/tutorial.rst

 What is a Tensor?
 -----------------

-In ClumsyGrad, a tensor is a multi-dimensional array that can track gradients for automatic differentiation.
+A tensor is a multi-dimensional array that can track gradients for automatic differentiation.

 .. code-block:: python